fleetdm/fleet/handbook/security.md

 * Guest accounts are not available.

 #### iCloud
 We do not apply ultra restrictive Data Loss Prevention style policies to our devices.
-Instead, by using our company Google Drive, we ensure that the most critical company data never reaches our laptops, so it can remain secure while our laptops can remain productive.
+Instead, by using our company Google Drive, we make sure that the most critical company data never reaches our laptops, so it can remain secure while our laptops can remain productive.

 | #       | Setting                                                   |